 The Kyoto Protocol is an international agreement linked to the United Nations Framework Convention on Climate Change.
 It commits its Parties by setting internationally binding emission reduction targets.
 Recognizing that developed countries are principally responsible for climate change, the Protocol places a heavier burden on developed nations under the principle of „common but differentiated responsibilities.“ It was negotiated in December 1997 at the city of Kyoto, Japan and came into force on 16 February 2005.

 Mitigation and Sustainable Development Mechanism

-Mechanism provided for in Article 6.4 of the Paris Agreement.
-The Mitigation and Sustainable development Mechanism enables Parties to implement GHG mitigation activities the results of which can be used towards fulfilling NDCs.
+A mechanism provided for in Article 6.4 of the Paris Agreement.
+The Mitigation and Sustainable Development Mechanism enables Parties to implement GHG mitigation activities, the results of which can be used towards fulfilling NDCs.
 The emission reductions achieved through the activity can either be used by the Party which implements the mitigation activity towards its NDC or by another Party.
-The MSDM will be governed by a body under the UNFCCC.
+The MSDM is meant to be governed by a body under the UNFCCC.